rrvsh/aenyrathia-wiki/Lore/Locations/Aenyrathia/Ibuth.md

 # Overview
-Ibuth is a small continent on the planet of Aenyrathia.
+Ibuth is the central continent of Aenyrathia, laying in the middle of Ibuth, Kharoq, Enoch, Miramor, and Siddia.